New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 Questionable:

-Belgium team news: Doku is fit
+Belgium team news: Doku back but cannot play full game

 Nathan Ngoy is now missing through suspension after his red card against the Iranians and the ideal replacement for him, Sporting CP's Zeno Debast, remains a major injury doubt.